Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 Step 3: Report new adware

-If you have followed the instructions in the first two steps carefully, but you found no adware in step 1 and the tests in step 2 indicate that the problem is due to adware, use the System Snapshot feature of AdwareMedic to take a snapshot your system and send me a report.
+If you have followed the instructions in the first two steps carefully, but you found no adware in step 1 and the tests in step 2 indicate that the problem is due to adware, choose Take System Snapshot from the Scanner menu in AdwareMedic to take a snapshot your system and send me a report.
 This is important for detecting new adware.

 Don’t be shy about sending reports if you think you may have something new.
 However, please do not send me reports if you have not completed both steps 1 and 2!
-I get a lot of reports from people who have not done so, and those reports often show adware that would have been removed by AdMedic or the manual removal instructions.
+I get a lot of reports from people who have not done so, and those reports often show adware that would have been removed by AdwareMedic or the manual removal instructions.
 You will save yourself (and me) a lot of time by following the directions the first time, rather than waiting for a response from me telling you to go back and follow the directions!